• Skip to primary navigation

 If you can buy French green beans at a farmer's market or grown them yourself - DO IT!
 These will be far superior in flavor to anything you find in a grocery store.

 Another thing you will find in grocery stores is that French beans are sold only by the bag.
 You rarely ever find them sold by the pound.
-The prices is always higher for the French beans as well.
+The prices is always higher for the French beans as well, so you aren't doing this to save money.

 A pile on French Beans on a white table with colored spots.